-The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.

-To reduce risk:

-1. Do not ride in the vehicle storage area when vehicles are present.

-2. Do not sleep in the vehicle storage area when vehicles are present.

-3. Close doors and windows in walls of separation (if installed) when any vehicle is present.

-4. Run fuel out of engines of stored vehicles after shutting off fluel at the tank.

-5. Do not store, transport, or dispense fuel inside this vehicle.
+ADANGER

+/ehicles and equipment powered by internal combustion engines and placed in recreation rehicles can cause carbon monoxide poison sphyxiation, which could result in death or

+- The fammable figuids used to power these items The fammable figuids used to power these items can cause a fire or explosion, which can result in death or serious injury.
+To reduce risk: 1.
+On ont die in the vehicle storage area when vehicles are present.
+2. Once doors and windows in walls of separation (if installed) when any vehicle is present.
+4. Run tuel out of engines of stored vehicles after shutting off the lat the tank.
+5. Do not store, transport, or dispense fuel inside this vehicle. - not store, transport, or dispense fuel inside vehicle. en the windows, openings, or air ventilation tems provided for venting the transportation a when vehicles are present. - operate propane appliances, pilot lights, ical equipment when motorized vehicles

+▲ WARNING